 While your crust is baking make your filling.
 To a food processor add your dates and coconut cream.
 Process until smooth and creamy and until there are no longer any thick date chunks.

-Add your date mixture to a medium sized bowl and add your chopped pecans.
-Mix until well incorporated.
+Add your date mixture to a medium sized bowl and fold in the chopped pecans until well incorporated.

 Once your crust is done take your date mixture and evenly spread it on top of your crust.